RoySegall/gizra.com/app/_posts/2016-10-07-thoughts-about-training.md

 One method, that is still with me today, was the ancient Jewish method - Hevruta (learning with partners).
 Hevruta is about learning in small groups (3-5 people), and the idea is that the group is a space where no one has authority over knowledge.
 Learning occurs during the exchange of ideas and knowledge-sharing among participants.

-Well, if knowledge is also in the workers heads, let's get it out there and share it with everyone.
+Well, if knowledge is also in the workers heads, let's get it out there and share it with everybody.
 In the pedagogical world, it's called Peer Learning.
 In other words, students teaching each other.
 In this way people are given the opportunity to demonstrate their knowledge, the message is that everyone has a responsibility for learning, and to teach.
 It's a start of creating a culture of contribution and sharing of knowledge.
 How to implement this?
 Well, I am still thinking about it, promising to update in the next post.

 ##What to teach?
-Should we trainings on technology, skills and practices?
+Should we be training on technology, or skills and practices?
 Where to start?
 There is so much to learn and who should know what?
 One of the principles of Scrum is that everyone needs to know everything!
-This way, everyone can perform any task (Characterizing the structure, testing, Front end, Back end, etc.), so if there was a strain on one team, another team can help out.
+This way, everyone can perform any task (characterizing the structure, testing, Front end, Back end, etc.), so if there was a strain on one team, another team can help out.
 In addition, project managers, marketers and even customers need to understand the basics of development work, to create a common language for more effective and clear communication.

 Therefore, we need to find a way to create a learning program that works for everyone.
-We should take into consideration that developers come with different set of concepts from project managers, and therefore the training should be able to be adjusted.
+We should take into consideration that developers come with a different set of concepts than project managers, and therefore the training should be able to be adjusted.
 For example, when talking about [How to approach a new task](https://www.thegizraway.com/approach_data_structure_task.html), developers will be very clear with terms such as query and relationship, but they may have difficulty explaining it in literal terms and go straight to talking in programming language.
-Marketing and project managers would rather easily understand the story, since most of their work is to understand the customer's needs, but may find it difficult to break it down entities and identify the relationships between them.
+Marketing and project managers would rather easily understand the story, since most of their work is to understand the customer's needs, but may find it difficult to break it down to entities and identify the relationships between them.
 If we want to create a common language for everyone, we need to understand these differences and consider them during training.

 ##What about a Training Plan?
 I am, by nature, a very planned person.
-I am used to working with well defined goals and to release a product only when it was complete.
+I am used to working with well defined goals and to release a product only when it is complete.
 Therefore, my natural tendency was to start work on a training program, and only then begin with training sessions to the employees.

 Well, that didn't happen.
 On the second week on the job, I found myself teaching a subject that I just learned a few days earlier.
 It felt like they threw me into the deep end from a height of an Olympic springboard - it was so high I could hear myself screaming before I hit the water.
 I'm not used to being anything less than an expert on a subject that I teach.
 I did it but I was not at all convinced that this was the right way.

-But then I came across Scrum and the more I read the more things fell into place.
+But then I came across Scrum and the more I read, the more things fell into place.
 Unlike traditional methods which have detailed documents defining goals and objectives, Scrum has concise lists (backlog) and a lot of face to face interaction with all the people involved.
 In addition, there is an emphasis on achieving efficacy - how many useful things were created in a given period.

-If I stayed with my familiar method, it is likely that for the first two months I would spend on builds a training program, learning content, preparing lessons, and only then start teaching.
+If I stayed with my familiar method, it is likely that for the first two months I would have spent on builds a training program, learning content, preparing lessons, and only then started teaching.
 In practice, today, only three months into my new job, I have taught 15 classes on 5 different topics.
 At this rate, I am excited to see where we will be in a year from now.

 Was my first training session any good?
-No, and of course it could have been much better, if I had more time to study the subject and prepare.
+No, and of course it could have been much better if I had more time to study the subject and prepare.
 But going back to the Scrum model, it was the best training version I could release at that time.
 I knew I had enough training sessions along the way, so I could improve while doing.
 If I did not jump into the deep end so early, I would probably, only now, be giving the first training session.
 I may have been more confident standing in front of the class, but moving forward at a much slower pace.
 Even this post couldn’t be written because I wouldn't have understood a lot of things I understand now.

 It is still hard to shake off old habits and even when I am writing these sentences I find it difficult to release and say, this is a good enough version of the post.
 There are a lot of open questions, and I still can not fully answer the question: how to set up a training program in a small company.